Basel/IOSCO proposal underwhelms ABS industry

 “They would need to reach consensus on new rules - but we have heard that the US representatives at the Basel Committee have already made it clear they have little appetite for a bifurcation of rules for STC and non-STC,” Bell said.

-This may put a strain on the softening of Basel’s capital framework for securitization.
+This may put a strain on the softening of Basel’s capital framework for securitisation.

 Under that framework, the ERBA produces penalising charges, Duponcheele said.